netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 distributed way of distributing a new asset that we know of.
 In the limit, miners spend as many dollars on hardware, energy and work as the bitcoin are worth that they receive in return.
-But because there is a lot of uncertainty in the process --- hard-to-forecast things like the number of competitors, the price of electricity, hardware improvements and the bitcoin price can change mining profitability drastically --- there is a often premium to be earned over the pure cost, which keeps miners interested.
+But because there is a lot of uncertainty in the process &mdash; hard-to-forecast things like the number of competitors, the price of electricity, hardware improvements and the bitcoin price can change mining profitability drastically &mdash; there is a often premium to be earned over the pure cost, which keeps miners interested.

 ## Couldn't we just use something else like proof-of-stake or proof-of-anything-else?